ehulewicz/spotify-ai/README.md

 ## Project Roadmap

-### 1. Basic Website Functionality
+### 1. Basic Website Setup with GPT
-   **Objective**: Create a functional website as the platform for Spotify-AI.
+**Objective**: Establish a reusable website foundation with a dedicated GPT model for conversational features.

 **Tasks**:
-   - [x] Set up frontend and backend architecture.
+- [ ] Set up frontend and backend architecture.
-   - [x] Develop user authentication (sign-up, log-in).
-   - [x] Basic UI components for navigation, profile, and settings.
+- [ ] Develop an API to interact with GPT.
+- [ ] Configure GPT for general conversational use.

-### 2. Dedicated GPT
+### 2. UI, Navigation, and User Authentication
-   **Objective**: Integrate a GPT model to handle conversational features.
+**Objective**: Complete the website's user-facing components and secure authentication.

 **Tasks**:
+- [ ] Finalize UI components (navigation, profile, settings, GPT page).
-   - [x] Set up an API to interact with GPT.
+- [ ] Set up user authentication (sign-up, log-in).
-   - [x] Customize GPT responses to align with music-related topics.
-   - [x] Optimize the model for efficient response times.
+- [ ] Implement smooth navigation and basic user settings.

-### 3. Spotify API
+### 3. Spotify API Integration
-   **Objective**: Access and manipulate Spotify data.
+**Objective**: Access and manipulate Spotify data within the platform.

 **Tasks**:
-   - [x] Set up Spotify API authentication and token management.
+- [ ] Set up Spotify API authentication and token management.
-   - [x] Retrieve user playlists, favorite tracks, and other music data.
+- [ ] Retrieve user playlists, favorite tracks, and other music data.
-   - [x] Implement controls (e.g., play, pause, next track) through the API.
+- [ ] Implement basic music controls (e.g., play, pause, next track).

-### 4. GPT and Spotify Integration
+### 4. GPT and Spotify Data Personalization
-   **Objective**: Merge GPT's conversational ability with Spotify's music data.
+**Objective**: Enhance GPT with Spotify data for music-related interactions and optimize responses based on user needs.

 **Tasks**:
-   - [x] Enable GPT to access Spotify data to provide personalized music recommendations.
+- [ ] Integrate GPT with Spotify data to provide personalized music recommendations.
-   - [x] Develop conversational prompts related to users’ Spotify activity.
-   - [x] Fine-tune GPT to respond based on real-time Spotify data.
+- [ ] Fine-tune GPT responses to align with music-related topics and conversational relevance.
+- [ ] Optimize GPT response efficiency, focusing on real-time interaction based on specific project needs.

-### 5. Virtual Spotify Build for Friends
+### 5. Spotify Virtual Environment
-   **Objective**: Create a virtual social experience for sharing music with friends.
+**Objective**: Build a virtual environment to run spotify and pull data from non-public friends of user.

 **Tasks**:
-   - [x] Build a virtual room where users can connect and share music in real-time.
-   - [x] Integrate group playlists and synchronized playback.
-   - [x] Allow for GPT-driven music suggestions and discussions within group settings.

----

-This roadmap will guide the Spotify-AI project from a basic platform to a fully integrated music experience with personal and social features.
+- [ ] Create docker environment to run spotify and be accessed by GPT.
+- [ ] Pull following/follwer list directly from spoitfy.
+- [ ] Use data from followed friends that is not public.